 Penalty kill shines, Capitals beat Jets to extend win streak

+Penalty kill shines, Capitals beat Jets to extend win streakWashington Capitals left wing Alex Ovechkin (8), of Russia, hugs goaltender Pheonix Copley (1) after an NHL hockey game against the Winnipeg Jets, Sunday, March 10, 2019, in Washington.
+The Capitals won 3-1.
+(AP Photo/Nick Wass)

-WASHINGTON — Carl Hagelin watched helplessly from the penalty box as the short-handed unit he helped transform got to work.
+WASHINGTON (AP) -- Carl Hagelin watched helplessly from the penalty box as the short-handed unit he helped transform got to work.

 Seconds after stepping out following another successful kill, Hagelin scored the go-ahead goal on a breakaway to help the Washington Capitals beat the Winnipeg Jets 3-1 on Sunday night for their seventh consecutive victory.
 With players blocking shots and Pheonix Copley stopping the puck, the defending Stanley Cup champions killed off all five minor penalties they took to keep their winning streak alive.

-"We're tweaking things as we go, and we're getting better, I think, at figuring out what works for us," said defenceman Matt Niskanen, who returned after taking a one-timer from Patrik Laine off his left hand during one penalty kill.
-"It's taken us some time to figure out what we're good at and how we want to approach it with our tactics.
-I think as we're getting to this time of year, we're starting to play with a little bit more desperation."
+''We're tweaking things as we go, and we're getting better, I think, at figuring out what works for us,'' said defenseman Matt Niskanen, who returned after taking a one-timer from Patrik Laine off his left hand during one penalty kill. ''It's taken us some time to figure out what we're good at and how we want to approach it with our tactics.
+I think as we're getting to this time of year, we're starting to play with a little bit more desperation.''

 The desperation was there against the Central Division-leading Jets who put up eight goals on Carolina two days earlier.
 Washington won despite being outshot 34-17, thanks to the goals by Hagelin and Nicklas Backstrom and an empty-netter from Lars Eller to go along with 33 saves from Copley.